Commerson's frogfish: Taxonomy

-Commerson's frogfish was first formally described in 1798 as Lophius commeron by the French naturalist Bernard Germain de Lacépède with its type locality given as Mauritius.
+Commerson's frogfish was first formally described in 1798 as Lophius commeron by French naturalist Bernard Germain de Lacépède, with its type locality given as Mauritius.
 Within the genus Antennarius this species belongs to the Antennarius pictus group.
-The 5th edition of Fishes of the World classifies the genus Antennarius in the family Antennariidae within the suborder Antennarioidei within the order Lophiiformes, the anglerfishes.
+The 5th edition of Fishes of the World classifies the genus Antennarius in the family Antennariidae within the suborder Antennarioidei and order Lophiiformes, the anglerfishes.

 Etymology

-Antennarius commerson has the genus name Antennarius which suffixes -ius to antenna, an allusion to first dorsal spine being adapted into a tentacle on the snout used as a lure to attract prey.
-The specific name honours Philibert Commerçon, the French naturalist whose note Lacépède used to describe this species in 1798 and propose the French name Lophie commerson, this was latinised in a book written anonymously in the same year, although name is often erroneously attributed to Pierre André Latreille in 1804.
+Its latinized generic name Antennarius is from antenna, an allusion to first dorsal spine being adapted into a tentacle on the snout used as a lure to attract prey.
+The specific name honours Philibert Commerçon, the French naturalist whose note Lacépède used to describe this species in 1798 and propose the French name Lophie commerson, which was also latinised in a book written anonymously in the same year, although name is often erroneously attributed to Pierre André Latreille in 1804.

 Description

-Commerson's frogfish grows up to 38 cm.
+Commerson's frogfish grows up to 38 cm in total length.
 Like other members of its family, it has a globular, extensible body.
-The soft skin is covered with small dermal spinules.
-Its skin is partially covered with a few small, wartlike protuberances, some variably shaped, scab-like blotches, and a few, small eye spots (ocelli) reminiscent of the holes in sponges.
+Its soft skin is covered with small dermal spinules and partially covered with a few small, wartlike protuberances, some variably shaped, scab-like blotches, and a few, small eye spots (ocelli) reminiscent of the holes in sponges.
 Its large mouth is prognathous, allowing it to consume prey as large as itself.
-Their coloration is extremely variable, as they tend to match their environments.
+Its coloration is extremely variable, as this species tends to match its environment.

-Frogfish can change their coloration in a few weeks.
-However, the dominant coloration goes from grey to black, passing through a whole range of related hues, such as cream, pink, yellow, red, and brown, and also usually with circular eye spots or blotches that are darker than the background.
+Frogfish can change their coloration in a few weeks, but the dominant coloration goes from grey to black, passing through a whole range of related hues, such as cream, pink, yellow, red, and brown, and also usually with circular eye spots or blotches that are darker than the background.

 Juvenile specimens can easily be confused with related Antennarius maculatus and Antennarius pictus.

 To distinguish these species, A. maculatus usually has red or orange margins on all fins, while A. maculatus has numerous warts on the skin, and A. pictus is covered with ocelli.
 A. pictus has three eye spots on its caudal fin.

 The first dorsal spine, the illicium, is modified for use as a fishing rod.
 Its extremity is endowed with a characteristic esca (lure), which resembles a small fish or shrimp with a pinkish to brownish coloration.
 The illicium is twice the length of the second dorsal spine and is often darkly banded.
 The second dorsal spine is practically straight and is mobile, the third one is bent towards the back of the body, and both are membranously attached to the head.
 They are well separated from each other and also from the dorsal fin.

 Distribution and habitat

 Antennarius commerson lives in the tropical and subtropical waters from the Indian Ocean to the eastern coasts of the Pacific Ocean.
 It is found in lagoons and sheltered rocky and coral reefs.
-They are usually associated with big sponges, on underwater ropes, on jetty pillars, or any structures down to 70 m deep, with an average occurrence at 20 m deep.
+It is usually associated with big sponges, on underwater ropes, on jetty pillars, or any structures down to 70 m deep, with an average occurrence at 20 m deep.